idaks/dataone-ahm-2016-poster/README.md

 ## Running a container from a Docker image

-Once uses download the image, they can run it using `docker run`.
-There are some useful options for configuration.
+Once downloaded the image, users can run it using the command `docker run`.
+Here are some configuration options for `docker run`.

   * `-i`: interactive session
   * `-t`: